christoforos-nikolaou/BC205/Exercise_FASTA.md

    e. a total score of 50% of the length of the query sequence

    e.
-Final outputs will consist of the the simple joined sequences with scores equalling the sum of scores (including gap penalties)
+Final outputs will consist of the the simple joined sequences with scores equalling the sum of scores